woodcox/11ty-solid-base/README.md

 - Look at adding js import maps
 - Could make repo into an 11ty-plugin to make it agnostic to the method devs compile CSS, as everyone has their own preferred way to generate CSS.
 The plugin would focus on just compiling JS, shortcodes and hashing.
-- compile css through esbuild so can use the hash filter, drop lightningcss? or just use purgecss in esbuild
 - look as using webc bundle to bundle all solidify shortcodes into one per page
 - The web component (webC example)
-- improve styling
-- make prettier hydration examples
+- improve styling and make prettier hydration examples
 - consider [scoped css modules](https://how-to.dev/how-to-set-up-css-modules-with-esbuild) and [esbuild css modules plugin](https://github.com/indooorsman/esbuild-css-modules-plugin#readme).
 However each dev has preferred methods for compiling CSS.
 Could just link to them?